NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 > E. We have no shared backup at all.
 All members of our research group are responsible for their own data.
 >
 >> ### Comments
 >> A. Unsafe and not recommended.
-All hard drives can be subject to failure.
+All hard drives are susceptible to failure.
 In case of failure, all data will be lost.
 >>
->> B. Cloud services can be sufficient as a backup but are not fail-safe.
-It can be sufficient in combination with a secondary backup on, e.g. a shared server.
+>> B. Cloud services can be sufficient as a backup, but are not fail-safe.
+It can be sufficient in combination with a secondary backup, such as on a shared server.
 For certain types of data (e.g. sensitive information), a cloud service may be outright inappropriate.
 >>
 >> C. Not a good solution.
 Both portable hard drives as well as USB sticks are prone to failure.
 >>